KTH/devops-course/contributions/feedback/abyel/README.md

 ## Title

-Feedback on Executable Tutorial: Serverless NodeJS Application using Serverless Framework and AWS
+Feedback on Executable Tutorial: Executable Tutorial: Configure a multi-node Consul cluster on Docker containers for service discovery and KV storage

 ## Names and KTH ID